mkem114/Apple-Input-Device-Drivers-Windows-10-11/README.md

 Re-packaged official driver support software enabling the native usage of various Apple accessories and peripherals—including keyboards, mice, and trackpads.

 ## Version
-Built with Windows Support version 6.1.97204 (latest version) for magic keyboards and 6.1.7071 for mouse and trackpad.
+Built with Windows Support version 061-97204 for magic keyboards and 002-34471 for mouse and trackpad.

 ## Information
 Apple has released drivers enabling the native usage of their proprietary interface and peripheral devices on Microsoft Windows operating systems.